WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What did you achieve?

 * DC - data paper authorship tracking, co-ordinating paper comments.
-* TRSS - finished lay summaries and now with UKHSA for com
+* TRSS - finished lay summaries and now with UKHSA for comments.
+ *  organising the central github repo
+ *

 #### What did you struggle with?